pnpm/pnpm.io/docs/boost-docker-build-with-pnpm-fetch.md

 app, if you didn't read it yet, you may want to read it first.

-From that guide, we learn to write an optimized Dockerfile for projects using pnpm, which shall looks like
+From that guide, we learn to write an optimized Dockerfile for projects using pnpm, which shall look like

 ```Dockerfile
 FROM node:14